Landlord isn’t reporting rental income on taxes, can he get in trouble?

 How others found here:

-- can I get in trouble if landlord doesnt report rent irs
+- can you get landlord in trouble by irs